Lithuania: Education

-The Constitution of Lithuania mandates ten-year education ending at age 16 and guarantees a free public higher education for students deemed 'good'.
+The constitution mandates ten-year education ending at age 16 and guarantees a free public higher education for students deemed 'good'.
 The Ministry of Education and Science of the Republic of Lithuania proposes national educational policies and goals that are then voted for in the Seimas.
 Laws govern long-term educational strategy along with general laws on standards for higher education, vocational training, law and science, adult education, and special education.
 5.4% of GDP or 15.4% of total public expenditure was spent for education in 2016.